adamaltmejd/education-choice-pap/3_Behavioral_Spill_Overs_from_Sibling_Choice.md

 As the older sibling continues through their studies, they do learn more and can potentially supply new valuable information ($E_i$ in the causal model).
 Supplementary to the main specification, we plan to explore many versions of the endogeneous variable to try to capture this mechanism.
 We will make use of the (non-random) variation in time between when the two siblings starts, both due to age difference and preferences, and include one dummy for each extra year that the older sibling is within the program before the younger applies.
 On a smaller subsample we can use actual wage after graduation.
 Also the disaggregated analysis over choices will be informative, as we can look at the distribution of effects over different field and institutions.
 Given that the extra data set can be used, we will also try an automatic approach and data mine for strong instruments for information transmission that we can then test out of sample after having registered the strategy in an updated version of this plan.

 Optimally, we want to somehow measure not only the information transmission, but rather a *news* effect that takes the priors of the younger sibling into account, to distinguishign between information that is new and surprising, and that which is not.
-The interaction with $Q_{s(i)D_i}$ is included with the purpose to capture some of this effect.
+The interaction with $Q_{j}$ is included with the purpose to capture some of this effect.
 As an alternative to the two main definitions of the variable (below) we will also try to directly measure the "surprise" of a specific choice with the residuals from a regression model that predicts school popularity on observable characteristics.

 ### Imitation

 For the first research question there are two potential routes for how to specify the dependent variable.
 Either using a binary measure of whether or not the younger sibling includes the older siblings choice in their application, or a discrete measure of the actual rank of the older sibling's choice.
 The benefit of the second is that it captures an interesting intensive margin of preferences, but its problem is that the length of the total application list is not fixed.

-* The primary, binary, measure is $Y^1_{s(i)} = \mathbb{I}(R_{s(i)}(D_i) = 1)$, an indicator function that is equal to $1$ if the younger sibling ranks the older sibling's choice $D_i$ as their most preferred choice, and $0$ otherwise.
+* The primary, binary, measure is $Y^1_{s(i)} = \mathbb{I}(R_{s(i)}(j) = 1)$, an indicator function that is equal to $1$ if the younger sibling ranks the older sibling's preferred choice $j$ as their most preferred choice, and $0$ otherwise.
-* The discrete, supplementary, measure is $Y^1_{s(i)} = \frac{R_{s(i)}(D_i)}{\max(R_{s(i)})}$, the ranking of $D_i$ in the younger sibling's application, divided by their total number of applications (to get around the problem of variable ranking length).
+* The discrete, supplementary, measure is $Y^1_{s(i)} = \frac{R_{s(i)}(j)}{\max(R_{s(i)})}$, the ranking of $j$ in the younger sibling's application, divided by their total number of applications (to get around the problem of variable ranking length).

-We define $Q_{s(i)D_i}$ as the popularity of choice $D_i$ to proxy for news quality.
+We define $Q_{j}$ as the popularity of choice $j$ to proxy for news quality.
 More specifically, we will rank all choices by average selectivity (in terms of application score) and break ties by ranking on the number of eligible applicants to that choice.
 This way we get a ranking of all choices by popularity that we can use to approximate how positive the information is.
 One problem with this measure is that popularity is probably also correlated with knowledge about a specific field, which would decrease the potential impact of the interaction.
 If younger siblings have more accurate priors about popular choices, the information transmitted for these options will have lower news value even though it is very positive.
 As described above, we will include additional measurements to alleviate this potential problem.

 ### Inspiration

-For the second research questino, the dependent variable should be a measure of performance or grit that captures how the younger sibling is motivated to study harder by the fact that older is admitted.
+For the second research question, the dependent variable should be a measure of performance or grit that captures how the younger sibling is motivated to study harder by the fact that older is admitted.
 For our main test we will use a measure of the change in the younger sibling's GPA.
 The score will be standardized over the whole applicant pool, separately for each type of admission group score.

 * The main specification will use the difference in standardized GPA between elementary school and high school for those siblings that did not yet have a high school degree when the older sibling applied, $Y^2_{s(i)} = \Delta\text{GPA}_{s(i)}$.
 However, this requires younger siblings to be in the early years of high school at the time of applications since their elementary school grades need to have been set beforehand.
 This limits the sample to some extent.
 * To increase sample size we will also use an exploratory version which measures the change across individuals, and where the outcome variable is $Y^2_{s(i)}=\text{GPA}_{s(i)}$.

-In the interaction specification for this research question we define $Q_{s(i)D_i}$ somewhat differently.
+In the interaction specification for this research question we define $Q_{j}$ somewhat differently.
 With the thought that the student will be more inspired, the larger the "impact" of the random assignment is, we let the variable be defined as the difference in required standardized admission score between the preferred $j$ and next-best choice $k$.
-The older sibling is randomly admitted (or not) to choice $j$.
-We then take the difference between the required score in that admission group and the score in the same admission group but for the less preferred choice $k$.
+We take the difference between the required score in the admission group for $j$ where $i$ is randomized and the cutoff score in the same admission group but for the less preferred choice $k$.
 We use standardized required scores over choices for each admission group.
 The interaction effect coefficient will then give the effect on the change in younger sibling grades (in s.d.) from admission, when the older sibling is admitted to a choice that is 1 s.d. harder to get in to than their next-best alternative.

 ## Control Variables